 All you need to do is simply drag your image onto the drop zone to upload a picture.
 Mark foreground areas green and background areas red, and the algorithm takes care of the rest.
 The background is removed by adding an alpha channel, with a suitably feathered boundary.
 The tool is still in an alpha phase and the team is working on a better handling of complicated situations like hairy and blurry boundaries. (ml)

 When we think of animated GIFs, we probably have one-liners32 from famous movies or shows in mind, or perhaps weird images of weird animals doing… weird things.
 But GIFs don’t have to be just that.
 If we combine art, illustration and an animated GIF together, we can actually create a different kind of looped animation.
-In short, the result can look like Bisous les copains.
+In short, the result can look like Bisous les copains33.